xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_credit.md

    ![xc5_pp_credit_method.png]({{site.baseurl}}/attachments/ref_46r2geWj/xc5_pp_credit_method.png)

    ![xc5_pp_credit_button.png]({{site.baseurl}}/attachments/ref_46r2geWj/xc5_pp_credit_button.png)

 If you have chosen to enable PayPal Credit banners, they should also be able to see the banners in the locations specified in the PayPal Credit settings:
    ![xc5_pp_credit_banner.png]({{site.baseurl}}/attachments/ref_46r2geWj/xc5_pp_credit_banner.png)

    ![xc5_pp_credit_banner_cart.png]({{site.baseurl}}/attachments/ref_46r2geWj/xc5_pp_credit_banner_cart.png)

+Note that PayPal Credit may not be offered as a funding source for every purchase.
+Even if you have enabled PayPal Credit as a way to pay for purchases at your X-Cart store, PayPal reserves the right to restrict your customer's ability to use their credit line depending on the circumstances of each purchase.
+If PayPal Credit does not appear as a payment option at checkout, you customer will not be able to use PayPal Credit for that particular transaction.

 ## Disable PayPal Credit
 To remove the PayPal Credit payment method and banners from your store website, you need to disable the PayPal Credit feature on the PayPal Credit tab of your PayPal payment method settings:

 1. Select **PayPal Credit is** _Disabled_.
 2. Click **Save changes**.